shellspec/website/index.md

 If you want to temporarily skip some tests, prepend 'x' to groups / examples in specfiles (like `xDescribe`, `xIt`, etc.)

+Those features provide fast testing cycles.

-And more, using parallel execution may increase speed running tests depending on your tests and the testing hardware. (but in my opinion it's fast enough without parallel execution.)
+And more, shellspec implements parallel execution.
+It may increase speed running tests depending on your tests and the testing hardware.

+For those who care about the order of test execution, It is also possible to run in random order.

-Those feature are implemented only by shell script, so you can use it all shells.
+Those features are available in all POSIX compliant shells.
-(Do not requires [$LINENO](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_05_03) variable and [GNU parallel](https://www.gnu.org/software/parallel/))
+Implemented by using shell script and few basic POSIX compliant command only. (really!)
+Because there are few external command calls, It is fast and portable.

 ### 4. Modern reporting

-shellspec has modern reporting similar like rspec.
-When specs fails, it reports expected and actual with line number and colored.
+shellspec has modern reporting.
+When a spec fails, it can be reported in various formats.

-shellspec has three reporting formatter, `progress`, `documentation`, `tap`, `junit`.

 #### progress formatter (default)